haosulab/ManiSkill/mani_skill2/envs/tasks/README.md

 # All new ManiSkill tasks

+To add a new task, create either a standalone python file your_task_name.py or folder (useful if you use some custom assets).
+We recommend using the mani_skill2/envs/template.py file to get started and filling out the code in there and following the comments.

+Moreover, each task is required to come along with a "Task Sheet" which quickly describes some core components of the task, namely
+- Randomization: how is the task randomized upon each environment reset?
+- Success Conditions: when is the task considered solved?
+- Visualization: Link to a gif / video of the task being solved

 Difficulty rankings (training on 4090 GPU):
 1 - PPO takes < 2 minutes to train?
 2 - PPO takes < 5 minutes